Comparison of modern open-source visual SLAM approaches: Conclusions and recommendations

 \section{Conclusions and recommendations}

+After a deep comparison of different algorithms, it could be concluded that ORB-SLAM2 and ORB-SLAM3 on average are the most reliable approaches for trajectory estimation.
+They show good results in different environments, sensor setups and even with dynamic objects.
+The reasons for that are a quality implementation and both fast and reliable visual features and the back-end part of the algorithm.

-Currently, there is no perfect open-source out-of-the-box Visual SLAM solution for different environments and conditions.
-It is always needed to tune algorithm parameters for the particular task, preprocess data, solve dependency and performance issues.
-Some approaches (ORB-SLAM2/3, OpenVSLAM) are close to the perfect ones from a practical point of view.
-However, we faced problems with using more data sources or additional challenges such as dynamic objects detection.
+From a practical point of view, there is no perfect open-source out-of-the-box VIO/Visual SLAM solution for different environments and conditions.
+It is always needed to tune algorithm parameters for the particular task, preprocess data, and solve dependency and performance issues.

-Visual-inertial approaches benefit from using IMU data and show competitive results on the considered datasets.
-VINS-Mono, Basalt and OpenVINS show quite competitive results.
-The drawback of VIO is the need for an additional data source, but from the analysis of datasets, we can conclude that it is common to have IMU data.
-At the same time, it can be seen that visual-only ORB-SLAM2, which was published four years ago, still can fight for 1-2 place.
+Visual-inertial approaches: VINS-Mono, Basalt and OpenVINS benefit from using IMU data and show competitive results for versatile datasets.
+The drawback of visual-inertial fusion is the need for additional data sources, however, the majority of datasets provide this information.
+Meanwhile, one can mention that visual-only ORB-SLAM2, which was published five years ago, still can fight for 1-2 place.
 The same applies to the similar but refined OpenVSLAM, which got one of the best results on many datasets except TUM VI.
 Kimera represents a nice modular concept with great opportunities but low usability.
 Thus, it was hard to launch it on other datasets except for EuRoC.
-The only dense approach (LDSO) that we tested showed far worse results compared to sparse algorithms.
-The most modern ORB-SLAM3 shows its superiority in different setups and seems to be a nice option to continue experiments.
-It tends to be a leader for the majority of datasets.
-Unfortunately, we could not run many dynamic SLAM approaches because of various issues.
+The only dense approach (LDSO) that had been tested showed far worse results compared to sparse algorithms.
+The modern ORB-SLAM3 shows its superiority in different setups and seems to be a perspective option to continue experiments.
+It tends to be a leader for the majority of datasets because of the welding map merging method \cite{orb3} and novel place recognition technique.
+Finally, the full Bundle Adjustment problem is being solved \cite{BundleAdjustement}.
+Unfortunately, many dynamic SLAM approaches failed to run because of various issues.
 DRE-SLAM showed perfect results on dynamic data with the help of wheel encoders.
-But the problem is that wheel encoders data is difficult to find in datasets and it is an additional constraint to the setup during real-life data recording.
-The overall conclusion of results is that for different data various approaches could show good results and there is no striking leader.
+But the problem is in the lack of wheel encoder data in datasets and it is an additional constraint to the setup during real-life data recording.
+The overall conclusion is that for different data and environments various approaches could show qualitative results and there is no striking leader.
+The most important is a correct experimental setup and the concept of limitations.